-First-Class Mail parcels are eligible for USPS Tracking and Signature Confirmation services.
-A First-Class Mail parcel is:
+USPS Ground Advantage - Retail parcels are eligible for USPS Tracking and Signature Confirmation service.
+A USPS Ground Advantage - Retail parcel is the following:

 - a.
 A mailpiece that exceeds any one of the maximum dimensions for a flat (large envelope).
 See 2.1. - b.
 A flat-size mailpiece, regardless of thickness, that is rigid or nonrectangular. - c.
-A flat-size mailpiece that is not uniformly thick under 2.4.
+A flat-size mailpiece that is not uniformly thick under 2.4. - d.
+A mailpiece that does not exceed 130 inches in combined length and girth.

-7.0 Additional Physical Standards for Standard Post
+7.0 Additional Physical Standards for Media Mail and Library Mail